artemis-analytics/artemis/docs/artemis.md

 Artemis is a generic administrative data processing framework powered by Apache Arrow.
-The Artemis prototype presented in this document is a python data processing system with the following objectives:
+The Artemis prototype presented in this document is a python data processing system with the following development goals:

-* Demonstrate the use of the Apache Arrow standard data model for tabular data.
+* Demonstrate the use of the Apache Arrow standard data format for tabular data.
 * Demonstrate the ability to represent generic business processes in the form of directed acyclic graphs which can be executed in-memory to transform tabular data efficiently.
 * Demonstrate the use of a histogram-based data validation and quality assurance framework.

-The design decisions for Artemis must uphold data scientists core requirements for performing rigourous data analysis and the requirements defined by the Common Statistical Production Achitecture (CSPA).
+The Artemis design decisions presented here must uphold data scientists core requirements for performing rigourous data analysis and align with capabilities defined in the Common Statistical Production Achitecture (CSPA).
-Furthermore, design choices align with the Apache Arrow objective to provide a development platform for data science systems which decouples the vertical integration of data processing components:
+Furthermore, design choices align with the Apache Arrow objective to provide a development platform for data science systems which decouples the vertical integration of data processing components: configuration, I/O, in-memory storage, computational engine, and front-end API.

-* Job configuration and algorithm scheduling (Metadata management)
-* I/O and deserialization (Data management)
-* In-memory storage (Data format standardization)
-* Computing engine (Code re-use)

 ## Introduction

 The use of non-traditional administrative data for Official Statistics has a several notable features:

-* Data is closest to the true nature of demographics.
+* Data is closest to the true nature of population demographics.
-* Preservation of the raw state of the data for analysts is required to extract the information.
+* Preservation of the raw state of the data for analysts is required to extract the relevant and accurate statistics.
 * Data access patterns differ from traditional survey data.

-Traditional sampling survey defines in advance the data which is collected, thus facilitating the creation of a data model with a schema that can be enforced on write.

-The challenge presented to Official Statistics agencies is how to ingest, store and process adminstrative while preserving the raw nature of the data for analysts.
+The challenge facing NSAs is how to ingest, store and process adminstrative data while preserving the raw state of the data for analysts.
 This challenge is significantly inhibited by a lack of common data format with which to record the data and to analyze the data in-memory.